-Nutbush City Limits is the title track of the album Nutbush City Limits from 1973 and one of the biggest Ike & Tina hits, especially in Europe.
+Nutbush City Limits is the title track of the album Nutbush City Limits and released as a single one of the biggest Ike & Tina hits, especially in Europe.
 Tina wrote the lyrics, because the melody reminds her of her hometown Nutbush.
-Ike & Tina performed this song at several tv shows for promotion and live at their concerts, but strangely enough, there was no live version released on any album.
-The Australian maxi single from 1978 contains a longer disco version as well as a very rare long version of the song „Funkier Than A Mosquitas Tweeter,“ which was written by Tina’s sister Alline.
+Ike & Tina performed this song at several tv shows for promotion (Musikladen, Cher Show) and live at their concerts, but strangely enough, there was no live version released on any album.
+The Australian maxi single from 1978 contains a disco version as well as a very rare longer version of the song „Funkier Than A Mosquitas Tweeter,“ which was written by Tina’s sister Alline.
 Nutbush City Limits is one of the few Ike & Tina songs which Tina even performed in her concerts after the divorce from Ike.
-She also re-recorded this song as a dance version in 1991 for her Simply The Best greatest hits collection and once again for the 1993 What’s Love Got To Do With It soundtrack album in a more original styled version.
+She also re-recorded it as a dance version in 1991 for her Simply The Best greatest hits collection and once again for the 1993 What’s Love Got To Do With It soundtrack album in a more original styled version.